Guidelines for genetic testing in people diagnosed with colorectal cancer

-You may benefit from additional genetic counseling and expanded genetic testing if you had genetic testing in the past, you tested negative, and the following applies to you:
+People with colorectal cancer may benefit from additional genetic counseling and expanded genetic testing if they had genetic testing in the past, tested negative, and:

 Colorectal cancer survivors and those in treatment should speak with a genetics expert to see if testing is right for them.

 Genetic testing for relatives of people who have been diagnosed with colorectal cancer

 Genetic counseling and testing is also recommended for anyone with a first-degree or second-degree relative who has been diagnosed with colorectal cancer before age 50.

-See our sections Testing Guidelines by Cancer Type and Genetic Testing for People Who Have Never Been Diagnosed with Cancer for additional guideline information.
+See our section Genetic Testing for People Who Have Never Been Diagnosed with Cancer for additional guideline information.

 - The National Society of Genetic Counselor website has a search tool for finding a genetic counselor by specialty and location or via telehealth.